Published: June 2016

 5.18.
 Policy HMO7 requires that landscaping and amenity space is provided in accordance with a Landscaping Plan, which should detail the proposed provision of open space within the overall design concept for the scheme, including details of future maintenance required.
 PPS8: Open Space, Sport and Outdoor Recreation seeks to ensure that areas of open space are provided as an integral part of new residential development and that appropriate arrangements are made for their management and maintenance in perpetuity.
 This is also reflected in Criterion (c) of PPS7 Policy QD1 (see Appendix B).

 5.19.
-PPS8 Policy OS2 requires that new residential developments of 25 units or more provide public open space equating to at least 10% of the total site area as an integral part of the development.
+PPS8 Policy OS2 requires that new residential developments of 25 units or more provide public open space equating to at least 10 per cent of the total site area as an integral part of the development.
 However, it acknowledges that an exception to this could be permitted in the case of apartment developments or specialised housing where a reasonable level of private open space is being provided.
-It suggests that a provision of less than 10% may be acceptable where the residential development is in a city centre or is close to areas of existing public open space.
+It suggests that a provision of less than 10 per cent may be acceptable where the residential development is in a city centre or is close to areas of existing public open space.

 5.20.
 ‘Creating Places’ expands on these policy requirements, suggesting that adequate provision would range from 10-30 sq m per unit.
 In the case of apartment or flat developments it advises that “private communal open space will be acceptable in the form of landscaped areas, courtyards or roof gardens.”
 A flexible approach should be applied when developing PBMSA proposals so that the appropriate level of provision is determined by the particular context of the development and an overall design concept.